The Terra Viva Grants Directory brings free funding information to the developing world. Please consider making a donation to support our operations.

 Category: Cross-Cutting Subjects

-The Canada Fund for Local Initiatives invites proposals that meet the needs of local communities in Pakistan.
-The priorities under this call include one on environment and climate action focusing on adaptation and mitigation, as well as on water management.
-The average contribution is C$30 thousand per project.
+The Canada Fund for Local Initiatives supports small-scale, high-impact projects in Guyana and Suriname.
+The priorities under this call include one on the environment and climate action focusing on adaptation and mitigation, as well as on water management; and projects that create income-earning opportunities for women (which may also include rural agricultural development).
+The average contribution is C$20 thousand to C$50 thousand per project.
 Eligibility extends to local community organizations, non-profit organizations, and academic institutions.
-The deadline for submission is 12 May 2024.
-Click here
+Expressions of Interest have to be submitted by 09 March 2025.
+CFLI Guyana and Suriname